mopidy/mopidy/docs/installation/index.rst

    To upgrade Mopidy to future releases, just rerun this command.

-   Alternatively, if you want to follow Mopidy development closer, you may install a snapshot of Mopidy's ``develop`` Git branch using Pip::
+   Alternatively, if you want to track Mopidy development closer, you may install a snapshot of Mopidy's ``develop`` Git branch using Pip::

         sudo pip install mopidy==dev